gguuss/DietyOS/docs/04-resources.md

 # Media Resources

-## Specific coded movies and shows:

 When watching these shows look out for the following lessons:
 * Archetypes of characters
-* Relatedness to characters in the films
 * Feelings you get from the interactions between the characters
+  * Bosses taking advantage of workers
+  * Bullying social dynamics
+  * Gullibility
+* Metaphors for Neurodivergent characters and protagonists
 * Patterns from the foundations section above

-Some shows:
+* Relatedness to characters in the films

+## Specific coded movies and shows:
 * 10 feet undera
 * A Beautiful Mind
 * A Scanner Darkly